Solar PV Training

 Based on the “Solar PV Installer” part qualification, SAPVIA together with SARETEC and GreenCape with support from GIZ and DGS Berlin, in partnership with merSETA (the appointed development and assessment quality partner) have developed a 1-week reference training course tailored to PV installers in the market.
 In designing and drafting this course, international experts worked for over a year to assist with the training outline and material in line with the national Solar PV Technician Qualification.

-The taining curriculum of the 5 Day SAPVIA reference PV Installer Course covers the QCTO defined exit outcomes for the Solar PV Installer part-qualification (Knowledge Modules, Practical Skills Modules and Work Experience Modules).
+The training curriculum of the 5 Day SAPVIA reference PV Installer Course covers the QCTO defined exit outcomes for the Solar PV Installer part-qualification (Knowledge Modules, Practical Skills Modules and Work Experience Modules).